 Zion Natural History Association

 The Zion Natural History Assocation operates a bookstore, located inside the Cedar Breaks Visitor Center.
-A wide variety of books and souvenier items can be purchased from 9:00 am--6:00 pm daily.
+A wide variety of books and souvenier items can be purchased from 9:00 am--6:00 pm daily during the summer season.

 The Zion Canyon Field Institute (ZCFI), provides dozens of hands-on one-to three-day seminars each year.
 Click here to learn more about the seminars offered.